porterjamesj/website/content/hiking/lt23/day27/index.md

 {{< two_images src1="images/laura.jpg" src2="images/dead_tree.jpg" >}}
 {{< two_images src1="images/trees.jpg" src2="images/roots.jpg" >}}

 Around 11 I get to Shooting Star Shelter, where I stop for lunch.
 My guess is it's named after the huge rocks sitting in a clearing nearby.
 In a flight of fancy, you might imagine that they were shooting stars that fell to Earth.
-In actuality I bet there were deposited by retreating glaciers.
+In actuality I bet they were deposited by retreating glaciers.
 It feels a bit more romantic than most of the other shelter names.
 Appropriate for the end of the journey.

 {{< two_images src1="images/shooting_star.jpg" src2="images/rock.jpg" caption1="Shooting Star Shelter" caption2="The proverbial shooting star" >}}